by Heidi Riley

 The company runs its own school of business that helps employees grow during their years of work.
 “New hires do not need to know about fasteners or coding – you will learn as you go,” says Claudia.
 “I am still learning about new products and technology.

 Students interested in an internship or part-time positions need a valid driver’s license so that they can visit the customer’s site in a company vehicle.
+They also need to be able to lift up to 30 pounds.

 FOR MORE INFORMATION